ambuilding/chaohuaxishi/_posts/2017-01-13-Interview-Challenging.md

 ### Tell Me About Yourself & Where Do You See Yourself in 5 Years & Long Term Career Goals

 ### Why should we hire you?
-- What are your long term career goals?
 S.E.E.C
   - show: passion
   - explain: skill set
   - elaborate: future plans
   - connect: your ambitions with the company's
-  - Because I believe here's an ideal place for me to achieve my goals.
+  - Mention that you chose the company.
+Because I believe here's an ideal place for me to achieve my goals.

 - What is your ideal job now and in the future?
 - What does success mean to you?